supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 Follow these steps to open the settings for an Azure AD role.

-1. Sign in to the [https://portal.azure.com](https://portal.azure.com) as a Global administrator.

-2. Search for and then select **Microsoft Entra ID Privileged Identity Management.**
+2. In the Azure portal, search for and  select **Microsoft Entra ID Privileged Identity Management.**

 3. In the Privileged Identity Management page, in the left navigation, select **Microsoft Entra ID roles.**